gboduljak/calc/README.md

                   Error
                   deriving (Show)
 ```
-You can see the implementation [here](https://github.com/gboduljak/calc/blob/master/src/Lexer.hs).
+You can see the full implementation [here](https://github.com/gboduljak/calc/blob/master/src/Lexer.hs).
 #### Parsing
 The expression tree which we are going to use is a direct implementation of above described grammar and is implemented using algebraic data types: